The Digital Horcrux: Why Consciousness Can’t Be Cloned

 We are entering an era of Hyper-Fractal Resonance—our attention, decisions, and social presence distributed across countless platforms and agents.

 This isn’t inherently bad.
 The Dragon’s teaching on Interconnectedness honors the web-nature of identity.
-You are already distributed: across relationships, roles, and contexts.
+You are already distributed across relationships, roles, and contexts.

 But there’s a critical difference between integration across contexts and fragmentation through delegation.
 When you consciously hold multiple roles, you remain the integrating center.
 When you delegate your presence to algorithms, you risk becoming a concept others interact with rather than a person they meet.